 To the extent that there are shared broader goals related to PJM markets, they should also be addressed, but this can happen with a slightly longer lead time.
 If a shared goal is to reduce carbon output, a price on carbon is the market based solution.
 If a shared goal is increased renewables in addition to their carbon attributes, a common approach to RECs would be a market based solution.
 Fuel diversity has also been mentioned as an issue.
 Current fuel diversity is higher than ever in PJM.
 If there is an issue, the real issue is fuel security and not fuel diversity.
 Significant reliance on specific fuels, including nuclear, coal and gas means that markets are at risk from a significant disruption in any one fuel.
-If fuel security for gas is a concern, a number of issues should be considered including the reliability of the pipelines, the compatibility of the gas pipeline and the merchant generator business models, the degree to which electric generators have truly firm gas service and the need for a gas RTO/ISO to help ensure reliability.
+If fuel security for gas is a concern, a number of issues should be considered including the reliability of the pipelines, the degree to which electric generators have truly firm gas service and the need for a gas RTO/ISO to help ensure reliability.

-As a result of the fact that demand side resources have contributed to price suppression in PJM capacity markets, the place of demand side in PJM should be reexamined.
+The definition of demand side resources in PJM capacity markets is flawed in a variety of ways.
+The current demand side definition should be replaced with a definition that includes demand on the demand side of the market.
 There are ways to ensure and enhance the vibrancy of demand side without negatively affecting markets for generation.
-There are other price formation issues in the capacity market that should also be examined and addressed.
+There are other price formation issues in the capacity market that should also be examined and addressed.35

-The Commission issued its MOPR order on December 19, 2019 ("December 19th Order").
-The December 19th Order defines a clear path for defending competitive wholesale power markets in PJM.
+The Commission issued its MOPR order on December 19, 2019 ("December 19th Order").36 The December 19th Order defines a clear path for defending competitive wholesale power markets in PJM.
 The Order defines a clear, consistent and comprehensive approach to the PJM markets and to the role of subsidized resources in the markets.
-PJM made a compliance filing in March 2020, the Commission is expected to rule, and the 2022/2023 BRA is expected to be run in 2020.
+PJM made a compliance filing in March 2020 and a second compliance filing in June 2020, which are now pending, and the 2022/2023 BRA is expected to be run in early 2021.37